CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 ## Fixing Bugs

-Inevitably, you will encounter cases where you run your code and it either does the wrong thing or explodes. *Bugs* or *errors* occur.
+Inevitably, you will encounter cases where you run your code and it either does the wrong thing or explodes.
+That is to say, *Bugs* or *errors* occur.

 Fixing those is what programming is really about.
 It's also where some of the best learning happens.